gottesmm/swift-evolution/proposals/0000-partial-consumption-and-reinitialization-of-noncopyable-fields-of-noncopyable-types.md

 SE-390 defines all noncopyable types as being either [fully initialized or fully destroyed outside of initializers](https://github.com/apple/swift-evolution/blob/main/proposals/0390-noncopyable-structs-and-enums.md#finer-grained-destructuring-in-consuming-methods-and-deinit).
 This reduces language expressivity by preventing a field of a noncopyable binding from being consumed without fully consuming the entire binding.
-A particularly annoying case where this restriction is noticable is self in mutating methods.
-We would like to loosen the language rules to allow for partial consumpition and initialization in these cases.
+A particularly annoying case where this restriction is noticeable is self in mutating methods.
+We would like to loosen the language rules to allow for partial consumption and initialization in these cases.

 ## Motivation